TD Bank: Design Systems

 After: 8 variants, 6 colour variables

 The method we established takes full advantage of colour variables and adopts a brand colour system derived from Tailwind CSS's numerical suffixes.
-When implementing the styling of an umbrella brand, the only manual input required from designers is to retrieve values for an existing base colour using the
+When implementing the styling of an umbrella brand, the only manual input required from designers is to retrieve values for an existing base colour using the UI Colors generator and apply these values (ranging from 50 to 950) to a new variable mode.

 Component styling